jerry1ye10/cis-195-f20/tutorials/tutorial-1/tutorial-1.md

 ### Do the following
 * Summarize (in your own words) your interpretation of the roles of the Model, the View, and the Controller in an app’s structure.
 * Think about the Tic Tac Toe assignment you'll be completing.
 What will the Model, View, and Controller be?
 How will communication take place among them?
 Will you have an isolated Model, or will you combine the Model and Controller (up to you)!
-Your answer
 * None of this will be graded/collected, but be prepared to talk about it in class and get cold called on.

 ---